WillForEternity/MultiSim/README.md

 - **Physics & Rendering:**
   - Built on ODE and Drawstuff, the engine sets up the world with gravity, boundaries, and static obstacles.
   - Each quadruped comprises a body, legs, and wheels, represented as separate rigid bodies connected by hinge joints.
-  - A 5×5 grid of ray sensors (total 25 rays) is mounted on each quadruped to detect obstacles and gauge the environment.
+  - A 5×5 grid of ray sensors (total 25 rays) arranged as a cone is mounted on each quadruped to detect obstacles and gauge the environment.

 - **Control Loop & Collision Handling:**
-  - The simulation loop updates sensor readings, computes rewards (e.g., for reducing distance to a target or crossing obstacle lines), and applies penalties for collisions or falling.
+  - The simulation loop updates sensor readings, computes rewards (e.g., for reducing distance to a target or crossing obstacles), and applies penalties for collisions or falling.
   - Collision callbacks adjust the quadruped’s fitness and penalize contacts with obstacles, walls, or improper leg collisions.

 ### Neural Network (Actor–Critic)